proditis/CTFdev/docs/Support-Team.md

 # Support Team

-A support team has a somewhat difficult and confusing task during a CTF.&#x20;
+A support team has a somewhat difficult and confusing task during a CTF.

 You will be asked for anything and everything.
 You will be asked to solve technical problems that players may have, such as: